YahiaElTai/becoming-a-frontend-developer/README.md

 1. 🔵 [Agile Fundamentals: Including Scrum and Kanban - 2022](https://www.udemy.com/course/agile-fundamentals-scrum-kanban-scrumban/)

-## Youtube Channels

-> These YouTube channels help to stay up to date with web development in general.

-- Fireship
-- Travesy Media
-- Codevolution
-- Ben Awad
-- Web Dev Simplified
-- Theo - ping․gg
-- developedbyed
-- Chris Hawkes
-- JSConf
-- ThePrimeagen
-- Hussein Nasser
-- Coding Tech
-- GoTo conferences

 ---

+> These [YouTube channels](/Youtube-Channels.md) help to stay up to date with web development in general.

-If you have any questions, please open an [issue](https://github.com/YahiaElTai/becoming-a-frontend-developer/issues/new)
+> If you have any questions, please open an [issue](https://github.com/YahiaElTai/becoming-a-frontend-developer/issues/new)